shaimaa-hshalaby/Angular_Guide/05-Directives/README.md

 ## Create our own directive
+let's create a custom directive that adds a background colour to the element:

 1. To create a custom directive you need to create a class decorated by @Directive and then specify the selector which is a unique selector as follows:
      ```
         @Directive({